 Loading and transforming data consumes compute.
 Frequent or inefficient ETL jobs—especially those running on oversized warehouses—can inflate bills without anyone noticing.

 The human cost is often missing from TCO calculations.
-Engineers tuning queries, analysts building reports, admins managing access—all of this represents real operational expense.
-Automation and self-service tooling can reduce this burden over time.
+Engineers tuning queries, analysts building reports, admins managing access—all of this represents real operational expense that adds up across teams.

 Pay-as-you-go means you pay for what you use.
 Snowflake credits and BigQuery on-demand are classic examples.
-This model offers flexibility, but it can lead to unpredictable bills if usage spikes unexpectedly.
+This model offers flexibility and works well for teams with variable or unpredictable workloads—but it can lead to unpredictable bills if usage spikes unexpectedly.

 Upfront commitments unlock discounted rates.
 Snowflake Capacity and Redshift Reserved Nodes work this way.
 This model fits steady, predictable workloads—though overcommitting locks you into spend you might not use.